 PTC President Tim Winter. said:

-are likely to be watching.
+children are likely to be watching.
 Verizon must choose whether it will invest its media dollars to underwrite such content.
-Child characters should not be used for 'shock value,' and supporting a show that makes children participants in that kind of vulgarity
+Child characters should not be used for 'shock value,' and supporting a show that makes children participants in that

 The PTC recently documented that broadcast TV shows are more frequently using children to say explicit language and put them in adult situations, a trend that The Mick continues.